 Alban Sumana Kingsford Bagbin

-The Speaker of Parliament, Alban Sumana Kingsford Bagbin, has promised to help actualize the vision of creating a just and free society in the country.
+The Speaker of Parliament, Alban Sumana Kingsford Bagbin, has rejected recommendations of the government’s proposed estimates of expenditure for Parliament and the Parliamentary Service.